M6 motorway (Ireland): Motorway service areas

 The M6 has two service areas.
 The Galway Plaza is an off-line service area located at junction 16 near Kiltullagh.
 It opened in February 2016 and its facilities include a Supermac's, Papa John's Pizza and Spar.

 The Athlone Service Area is an on-line service area located between junctions 7 and 8, just east of the town.
-It was officially opened on 12 September 2019, consisting of a McDonalds, Krispy Kreme and a Circle K.
+It was officially opened in September 2019, consisting of a Circle K and McDonalds.

 Tolls

 Although the M6 is a tolled motorway, there is only a single toll plaza, located at Cappataggle, between junctions 15 Ballinasloe West & 16 Loughrea.
 Hence there is no toll payable to travel between the eastern end of the motorway and Ballinasloe and also between Loughrea and the western end at Galway city.
 Tolls may be paid by cash, credit card or through the use of an electronic tag.

 Future

 Motorway redesignations affecting the M6

 At present, the M6 motorway leads into the non-motorway Athlone bypass and continues again west of the bypass to Galway.
 Subject to improvements, the Athlone Bypass may yet come under motorway regulations and be incorporated into the rest of the M6 route.